-The gripping new novel from the author of the Sunday Times top ten bestseller, Waterstones Thriller of the Month, Sunday Times Crime Book of the Month, and Simon Mayo Radio 2 Book Club Choice, The Dry.
+The gripping new novel from the author of the Sunday Times top ten bestseller, Waterstones Thriller of the Month and Sunday Times Crime Book of the Year, The Dry.

 FIVE WENT OUT.
 FOUR CAME BACK...

 Is Alice here?
 Did she make it?
 Is she safe?
 In the chaos, in the night, it was impossible to say which of the four had asked after Alice's welfare.
 Later, when everything got worse, each would insist it had been them.